General info for tenants

 If you wish to move to another Association property, you will need to make sure that you have completed an Edindex form to allow you to bid for properties that are available (please see ‘Applying for Housing’ for more).
 We advertise 10% of our properties with priority for Port of Leith customers wishing to move to another Port of Leith property, but you can apply for any suitable property advertised for a ‘mover’.

 A mutual exchange with another council or housing association tenant can sometimes be a quicker way of finding a new home.
 You can find a possible exchange partner by visiting the House Exchange website which is free of charge and allows you to search for suitable properties.

 When you find a suitable property, both you and your exchange partner will need to complete an application form for a mutual exchange, which can be downloaded here.
 We will ask for a reference from the other landlord, and we would typically only approve an exchange if you have a clear rent account.

 4. Ending your tenancy

 You must tell us in writing if you wish to end your tenancy and give us 28 days’ notice.
-The information leaflet including the appropriate form can be downloaded here.
+The information leaflet which outlines the details we require from you can be downloaded here.